St Anne's Catholic School, Southampton: History

 St Anne's was the first direct grant grammar school to convert to a comprehensive intake.
 After over a century of single-sex education, boys were admitted into the sixth form for the first time beginning in the 2006-07 school year.
 The word "convent" was dropped from the school's official title to reflect this change.

+Child abuse allegations

+In 2024, the school's former headteacher, in post until 2023, was charged with child sexual abuse.
+The police said that four other teachers at the school were also under investigation.
+In January 2025, another former teacher was charged with rape and abuse of a position of trust.
+The school made a statement, saying that "While we do not know the full details of the allegations, there is no shying away from the severity of the charges".
+A third former teacher was charged in April 2025 with offences of sexual activity against a child.
+A fourth was charged in May 2025; he was convicted in October 2025 and sentenced to 14 months' imprisonment.

 Premises

 The school occupies a site on the corner of Carlton Road and Carlton Crescent back to Rockstone Place.
 Nos.
 11 and 12 Carlton Crescent are Grade II listed buildings.
 The westwards extension of No. 12 was built in 1961, for which the architects, Richard Sheppard, Robson & Partners, received a Civic Trust design award; this was described as "a model of neighbourly treatment in terms of scale character and materials, and an outstanding example of a modern building meeting present-day requirements yet harmonising beautifully with an earlier style".

 Academics

 The school annually achieves significantly better than the national average.
 The progress students make from starting at age 11 places it in the top 10% of schools nationally.
 The school's 5A*-C indicator has been in the 70-80% range for the past four years.
 It achieved an English Baccalaureate result of 47% in 2015.
 It regularly ranks at the top of the A Levels results table for non-independent schools in Hampshire.